jman2476/ezra-hub/README.md

 Ezra Hub gathers helps your community organize events and volunteering initiatives.

 ## Overview
+The idea for Ezra Hub is to be a central place for community members to share their needs and volunteer to help others.
+Whether it's checking in on a loved one, giving someone a ride to the doctor, or just planning a gathering, Ezra Hub makes it easy to know what's going on in your community and where you can provide your assistance.

 ## Setup
 Ezra Hub requires a RabbitMQ server and a Postgres database to run the server, and a connection to the Ezra Hub and RabbitMQ servers for the client.
 This guide assumes you will be running RabbitMQ from a docker container, and all other components directly on your machine.